GeekenDev/blackmagic-web-camera-control/README.md

 ## Blackmagic Camera Control (Web)

-This Next.js application mirrors the SwiftUI macOS controller, enabling live camera control straight from a Web Bluetooth–capable browser (Chrome, Edge, or other Chromium builds).
+This application enables live camera control straight from a Web Bluetooth–capable browser (Chrome, Edge, or other Chromium builds).

 > **Note:** Web Bluetooth only works in secure contexts (`https://` or `http://localhost`) and requires explicit user permission for each connection.